microsoft/machnet/src/apps/pktgen/README.md

 # Packet Generator (pktgen)

 This is a simple packet generator application.
-It does not use the NSaaS stack.
+It does not use the Machnet stack.

 This packet generator could be used to generate packets with a specific payload size, and send them to a specific destination.
 It could be used to generate traffic for testing purposes (for example, to test PPS performance of a system).

 ## Prerequisites

-Successful build of the `NSaaS` project (see main [README](../../../README.md)).
+Successful build of the `Machnet` project (see main [README](../../../README.md)).

 ## Running the application